How to Build a Basic Photo Post-Processing Workflow With Adobe Camera Raw

 Adobe Bridge

 Once you’ve got your RAW files, you might wonder what to do with them.
 Before post-processing can begin, it’s wise to organise your photographs.
-Sometimes it’s tempting to just pop everything into a folder and be done with it, but it makes difficult later on if you’re looking for something specific.
+Sometimes it’s tempting to just pop everything into a folder and be done with it, but it makes life difficult later on if you’re looking for something specific.

 Adobe Bridge is a great way to sort your photos, and it’s free to download and use with an Adobe account.